wendlers/atom-microbit-micropython/README.md

 via `pip`:

     sudo pip install uflash

+As an alternative for using uflash, pyOCD (and DAP-link) could be used.
+Thus, it is recommanded to install [pyOCD](https://github.com/mbedmicro/pyOCD) too via `pip` (note, it needs Python 2.7):

+    sudo pip2 install pyOCD

 For the serial terminal to the REPL, you have the choice between `screen`, `miniterm.py` and `microrepl.py`.
 On Linux `screen` would be the best choice